 How You Can Benefit from Pennsylvania SRECs

 PA businesses benefit from SREC revenue.
 How much money you will earn from SRECs in any given year depends on two key factors:

 The price of each SREC (which depends on supply vs. demand and SREC prices by state)

-In summer 2021, SREC prices in PA hovered around $40 per certificate.
+At the start of 2023, SREC prices in PA hovered around $45 per certificate.

 Pennsylvania SREC Market Update

 RPS solar carve-out: 0.5% in calendar year 2021 (out of 18 percent overall RPS)

 The Pennsylvania SREC market peaked above $300 in summer 2010, but quickly became oversupplied as systems built in other PJM interconnection states exported their SRECs to Pennsylvania as allowed under the state’s RPS plan.